meljason/salesDashboard/README.md

 # Sales Dashboard
-Sales dashboard is an admin-accessibled web application that is able to show charts in different forms.
+Sales dashboard is an admin-accessible web application that is able to show charts in different forms.
 We also include data in tabular form.

 ## Framework
 Laravel 7.9.2